I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nf-wsk-wskcaptureprovidernpi.md

 Return from this function immediately if the provider NPI is not available.

 #### WSK_INFINITE_WAIT

 Wait until the provider NPI is available from the WSK subsystem.

+For more information about how this parameter is used, see
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/registering-a-winsock-kernel-application">Registering a Winsock
+     Kernel Application</a>.

 `WskProviderNpi`